 \section{Conclusion}

-In this paper, we present CRPTpro, a novel cross-domain RL pre-training framework enabling efficient downstream policy learning on sets of visual-control tasks defined in different domains.
-It improves current state-of-the-art cross-domain pre-training algorithm by a large margin in downstream policy learning performance, with greatly improved pre-training efficiency.
-The proposed decoupled random collection employs a simple and off-the-shelf random policy to produce a qualified pre-training dataset of cross-domain diversity, successfully circumventing the chicken-and-egg problem (conflict between exploration policy training and representation learning) which plagues current advanced active pre-training.
-We hope this could inspire the use of cross-domain diversity in various RL settings (e.g., designing cross-domain auxiliary tasks) and the rethinking of the random policy in challenging motor control.
-In addition, we hope the proposed efficient prototypical learning can encourage further research on prototypical algorithms in self-supervised RL.
+In this paper, we present CRPTpro, a novel cross-domain RL pre-training framework enabling state-of-the-art downstream policy learning on sets of visual-control tasks defined in different domains.
+The proposed decoupled random collection successfully circumvents the chicken-and-egg conflict (between exploration policy training and representation learning), which plagues current advanced active pre-training.
+Due to the upper limits of random policies, we hope this work could inspire novel thinking of cross-domain RL pre-training paradigms (e.g., sample-efficient cross-domain active pre-training or novel cross-domain pre-training frameworks).
+Moreover, our success demonstrates that the random data contains much useful information.
+It may also be helpful in other fields, such as state-based skill discovery (e.g., providing more state-action information) or learning from videos (e.g., providing action supervision when extracting actions from expert videos).
+In addition, we hope the proposed efficient prototypical learning can encourage more research on clustering-based self-supervised algorithms in RL.